J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 {% include img.html src="../pics/stranging.png" width="750px" %}

 Bottom right is the original image.
 From left to right, top to bottom, the style loss weight is increasing.
-You can see that without enough style weight, the image ends up looking quite dark; content loss alone is not good enough to bring out the original image, at least not early on in training..
+You can see that without enough style weight, the image ends up looking quite dark; content loss alone is not good enough to bring out the original image, at least not early on in training.

 I also tried training with and without random cropping.
 Even for a few examples, that made quite a difference; convergence would be much slower, and images would take longer to look like they had any style.

 After getting some to converge with small examples, I tried using a larger training dataset.
 What quickly happened is that the styles all converged to a muddy brown, with painting-like strokes.
 Basically, the styles were all the same.
-In fact, the color of the final layer's biases was very close to the average color of the WikiArt dataset.
+I also noticed the color of the final layer's biases was very close to the average color of the WikiArt dataset.
 Here's what things looked like:

 {% include img.html src="../pics/bads.png" width="500px" %}

 No amount of hyperparameter tuning, lowering of regularization, etc. would fix this problem at first.
 I burned a lot of AWS money.
 I also tried removing the bias in the last layer.
 This didn't really help.

 Along the way I figured that weighing the style loss layers differently (maybe further enweight earlier layers) might help the color come out, as earlier layers are closer to the raw RGB data.
 This didn't really help.
 So I also tried another experiment; I played around with the loss function.
-Other style transfer papers don't take euclidean distance between style vectors, instead they calculate L2 loss.
+At least one other style transfer paper doesn't take euclidean distance between style vectors, instead they calculate L2 loss.
 I tried both, and had the feeling that euclidean distance converged faster; I think it might be because the square root dampens the difference in effect of the various style losses, but I can't be sure.

 This also lead me to discover that by default, the layer losses of the deeper layers are greater in magnitude.